Skip to Content

 The entrance alone will get your heart pumping, as the hanging spiral staircase allows just enough movement to make the descent from the surface, down into the depths below feel slightly daring.

-In both cenotes, there are two holes in the sky allowing in just enough sunlight to light up the turquoise waters and reflect the mirrored surface beauty and its surrounding.
+In both cenotes, there are two holes in the sky allowing in just enough sunlight to light up the turquoise waters and reflect the mirrored surface beauty and its surroundings.
 For this reason, there are spotlights located inside, which are also reflected on the water and add to the dreamy atmosphere.

 The stalagmites hanging effortlessly from the roof allow small drops of water to drip into the cenote below, as they have for centuries.